-Also, as a Muslim area you should be respectful in your dress and behaviour – Cover your torso and women should be conservative.
-Couples should refrain from public displays of affection and drinking alcohol is not acceptable in public – Beer is readily available in Chinatown.
+Understand: As a Muslim area you should be respectful in your dress and behaviour.
+Men should cover their torsos and women should be conservative.
+Couples should refrain from public displays of affection and drinking alcohol is not acceptable in public.
+Beer is readily available in Chinatown.

-There’s lot of Museums in KB including an Islamic Museum, WW2 Museum, State Museum, Handicraft Museum & Kelantan Cultural Museum.
+There are a lot of museums in KB including an Islamic Museum, WW2 Museum, State Museum, Handicraft Museum & Kelantan Cultural Museum.
 All charge a nominal fee of a few Ringgits to visit.

 Where to eat!

 There’s a day and a night market, plenty of Chinese kopitiams for Chinese-Malay meals, Indian and Mamak options and all the usual fast food chains!

 - Nasi kerabu – Blue rice which is coloured using a pea flower, is served with sambal, keropok crackers and pickles.
 It can be served with fried chicken, or asking for nasi kerabu biasa will land you with some fish and other local specialities.

 - Ayam percik – Grilled chicken, marinated and served with coconut lemongrass gravy.
 It’s absolutely delicious and goes great served with yellow rice and sambal, which you can find at the night market for around 5RM.